TITLE 68: PROFESSIONS AND OCCUPATIONS

 SUBCHAPTER b: PROFESSIONS AND OCCUPATIONS

-a) The Department shall, upon recommendation of the Board, approve an interior design program if it meets the following minimum criteria:
+a) The Division shall, upon recommendation of the Board, approve an interior design or architecture program if it meets the following minimum criteria:

 2) Permanent student records are maintained by the institution which summarize the credentials for admission, attendance, grades and other records of performance;

-4) The curriculum is at least 2 academic years that provides educational experience with practical application encompassing:
+4) The curriculum provides educational experience with practical application encompassing:

 A) Drafting